Change These 5 Facebook Settings to Protect Your Privacy

 When you remove an app you will be shown a pop-up that says that the app may retain data that it has already collected.
 That sucks but at least it won’t be able to collect more data as you keep using Facebook over time.

-Honestly, though this is something that’s very important because a large part of how Cambridge Analytica collected data was in the form of apps and services disguised as personality quizzes and more.
+Honestly, though this is very important because a large part of how Cambridge Analytica collected data was in the form of apps and services disguised as personality quizzes and more.

 2. Turn Off Apps and Website Access to Protect your Privacy